soutaro/strong_json/README.md

 * The value must be an object
 * Fields, `f1`, `f2`, and ..., must be present and its values must be of `type1`, `type2`, ..., respectively
-* Other fields will be ignored
+* Objects with other fields will be rejected

 ### array(type)